COVID-19: What the beauty industry is doing

 As the number of confirmed cases continue to rise globally, the beauty industry is implementing changes to safeguard employees, customers, industry partners and vulnerable members of the public, while adhering to fast-changing government guidelines and restrictions.

-As we write this today, March 23, New Zealand has announced an alert level 3 with plans to rise to level 4 in 48 hours as announced by Prime Minister, Jacina Ardern.
+Prime Minister Jacinda Ardern has implemented an alert Level 4 nationwide, to help flatten the curve on coronavirus.
+This will be in place for atleast four weeks, with essential businesses remaining open throughout.
+Non-essential services are temporarily shut down, including beauty retail stores and makeup/grooming services.
 We’ve rounded up how the virus has impacted the industry to date and how it’s rallying in spite of the changes.
 We will be updating the below as we’re made aware of further developments.

 On Sunday, 16th March the French beauty retailer announced the temporary closure of all its retail stores across Canada and the US, effective until April 3.
 According to the statement released by the brand, retail employees will continue to receive payment during the shutdown while corporate employees will begin working from home.